shanzaygauhar/Docker-Publish/README.md

 - If there is an error during these steps, the script gives a helpful message so that the user can act upon it and proceed to the next steps.

 ## Execution
 Make sure you have your account on DockerHub.
-Clone the project and then execute the following command on terminal:
+Clone the project and then execute the following command on terminal in project directory:

+`bash publish.sh'